Krustal/app-store-service-v2/README.md

 # Local dev environment setup

-You need to install sbt 1.+: https://www.scala-sbt.org/
+You need to install sbt 1.+: https://www.scala-sbt.org/ and JDK 1.8.+

 To seed cassandra data ASS-v2 uses the "dev" cassandra instance from https://github.com/apptentive/dev repo.
 Make sure you have it running.
 After that, exectute "sbt seed" from the project root.